-The off-payroll working rules have applied in the private sector since April 2021.
-In most cases, clients are responsible for determining a contractor’s IR35 status.
-The decision must be documented in a Status Determination Statement (SDS), along with the client’s reasoning.
+Since April 2021, most clients have been responsible for determining a contractor’s IR35 status under the off-payroll working rules.
+The decision must be recorded in a Status Determination Statement (SDS), along with the reasons behind it.

 What is a Status Determination Statement?